abertschi/aspectj-archive-maven-plugin/README.md

 ```

 ### Configuration

-Configurations that are not listed here are delegates
-For those configurations that are not listed here shall the plugin documentation of
+For configurations that are not listed here shall the plugin documentation of
 the `aspecj-maven-plugin` by `org.codehaus.mojo` be considered.

 #### archiveImport